-There’s been a lot of hype around the new Fulton Center Transit Hub that opened this morning at 5 A.M.
-Senator Charles E. Schumer proclaimed that it was a “a metaphor for a revitalized downtown.”
+Senator Charles E. Schumer proclaimed that the Fulton Center Transit Hub was a “a metaphor for a revitalized downtown.”
 MTA Capital Construction President Dr. Michael Horodniceanu effused “Magical wouldn’t be too strong a word” for what officials are calling New York City’s “next great public space.”
 For years, the MTA had on its website that the Fulton Center hub would “immediately take its place among New York City’s great public spaces” when opened, akin to “a downtown Grand Central.”
 At the opening, Manhattan Borough President Gale Brewer said “Forget the Grand Central clock.
 They’re going to come here.”

 Is this all just to distract from the political and financial drama surrounding the Calatrava train station just a block away?
 Because if there was going to be something in New York City to rival Grand Central Terminal architecturally, it’s the soaring bird, not the boxy glass building that houses the pretty Sky Reflector-Net.
 This doesn’t mean Fulton Street Transit Hub isn’t nice, functional, or a vast improvement to what was before.
 Here’s what it is, and what it’s not, in our most humble opinion.